Skip to main content

 Jollof Rice

-West African rice dish cooked in tomato sauce with onions, peppers, and spices.
-Often includes meat or fish.
-Festive and flavorful.
-Sierra Leonean version has distinctive character.
+The West African rice dish cooked down in a tomato sauce with onions, peppers and spices, usually with meat or fish in it.
+It shows up at celebrations, and the Sierra Leonean take on it has its own character.

 Foo Foo